netgroup-polito/cloud_computing_labs/lab3/1.2/README.md

       storageClassName: local-path
 ```

+> [!NOTE]
-**Note**: The mysql password is defined in the configuration, and this
+> The mysql password is defined in the configuration, and this
 is insecure.
 Kubernetes Secrets represent a more secure solution.

 The above manifest can be applied through: